a-jaouen/test-wizzcad/README.md

 -   A minimal interface to serve the WIZZCAD forms, ready to be deployed on your favorite cloud environment.
 Create, read, update, archive, unarchive forms capabilities have been done.
 -   In store/postgresql, you will find everything needed to seed your staging, demos or production environments.
 -   A small example of swagger documentation hosted server.
--   One BDD integration test on the /health endpoint
+-   One BDD integration test on the `/health` endpoint
 -   Configuration files to help harmonizing code and methodology between contributing developpers
+-   Wizzcad.postman_collection.json: A postman collection as a helper for you developpers from WIZZCAD to easily start interacting with the server 🙂

 ## What I could have done to go further